-The operations and information management faculty members regularly organize seminars and workshops for fellow faculty members.
+The Operations and Analytics faculty members regularly organize seminars and workshops for fellow faculty members.

 Upcoming Events